Your cart is currently empty!

 - Because Amazon is the world’s largest and most trusted retailer, cross-checked against Amazon selling ranks, ratings, number of reviews and quality of reviews over time

-Consistently the Dean and Tyler brand wire basket muzzles on Amazon (#ad) received excellent reports for quality and value.
-(We have no affiliation with any brand, it is simply the result of our research).
+Consistently the Dean and Tyler brand wire basket muzzles on Amazon (#ad) received excellent reports for quality and value over the years and have come recommended by many dog owners.
 Once bought you should never need to buy one again.

-The Dean and Tyler brands have good fitting guides on their site, and you can usually find them for less on Amazon than buying direct (we have heard from at least one person that buying direct did not go smoothly, but that may have been a one-off situation).
+The Dean and Tyler brands have good fitting guides on their site, but you can usually find them for less on Amazon than buying direct (there have been complaints buying direct did not go smoothly, but that may have been a rare situation).

-The DT Freedom Muzzle (#ad) is their most spacious basket muzzle and has received excellent reviews and is suitable for medium to extra-large dogs.
-Dead and Tyler has a “winter” version which is the wire covered with rubber These dog muzzles are good for those living in colder climates.
+The Dean & Tyler Freedom Muzzles (#ad) is their most spacious basket muzzle and has received excellent reviews and is suitable for medium to extra-large dogs.
+Dead & Tyler has a “winter” version which is the wire covered with rubber These dog muzzles are good for those living in colder climates.
 These muzzles allow your dog to drink and take treats as well allow a wide range of jaw movement.

 Basketville Ultra Muzzles

-It has received good reviews and you can often buy them for less than the Dean and Tyler and Jafco muzzles.
+This brand has consistently received good reviews and you can often buy them for less than the Dean and Tyler and Jafco muzzles.

-The downside is that it has been reported to rub the skin against the nose of some dogs and there is a slightly more restricted airflow than the wire basket muzzles.
-They come in about 6 different sizes.
+The downside is that some styles have been reported to rub the skin against the nose of some dogs and there is a slightly more restricted airflow than the wire basket muzzles.
+They come in several different sizes.

 Most muzzles are adjustable.
 However, dogs come in all sorts of different shapes and sizes, even between breeds.
 What works for a greyhound with a narrow head is not going to work for a pitbull type with a wide jaw.
 Therefor you might want to build in your budget additional shipping costs in case you need to return a muzzle if it does not fit properly.